-This Fall (2018) I will be teaching Advanced Microeconomic Analysis (NEKN21) together with Erik Mohlin.
+This Fall (2019) I will be teaching Advanced Microeconomic Analysis (NEKN21) together with Erik Mohlin.
 It is an advanced course, compulsory for Master’s students and optional for PhDs that covers both individual decision-making and game theory (where more than one decision-makers interact) and highlights the importance of information in these settings.
-I will be teaching the information part.
+I will be teaching the information part, like last year.
 In the past (Fall 2017), I have taught the game theory part.

 In the Spring term of 2016 I taught the module Mathematics for Economics II (EC1008) at the University of Leicester.
 It was an introductory maths course, compulsory for first-year Economics students.